oneeve8/kobble-data/content/Tutorial2.md

 You will also learn some basic Markdown syntax, including:

+1. How to add a link

-1. How to add an image to a Markdown File,
+2How to add an image to a Markdown File,

 2. And how to add a video to a Markdown File.